Boundary values, random walks and $\ell^p$-cohomology in degree one: Introduction

 The second result is but a consequence of the first. \begin{teo} If $\Gamma$ has $\IS_\omega$ with constant $\kappa$, then the cohomology is always reduced (\ie $\ssl{\ell^p H}^1(\Gamma) = \ell^p H^1(\Gamma)$).
 Furthermore, if $n = \lceil \kappa^{-1} \rceil$ and $\Gamma^{[n]}$ is the $n$-fuzz of $\Gamma$ (the graph obtained from $\Gamma$ by adding edges between all points at distance $n$ in $\Gamma$), then there is a spanning tree $T$ in $\Gamma^{[n]}$ so that the non-trivial cohomology classes are exactly those non-trivial cohomology class in $T$ which also belong to $\D^p(\Gamma^{[n]})$. \end{teo} The equality between reduced and unreduced cohomology was already known.
 For Cayley graphs, see Guichardet \cite[Corollaire 1]{Guich} or Martin \& Valette \cite[Corollary 2.4]{MV}): a group is amenable if and only if $\ssl{\ell^p H}^1(G) \neq \ell^p H^1(G)$, for some, and hence any, $p \in ]1,\infty[$.
 For more general graphs, it is implicit at least in Lohoué \cite{Loh}.

-This result is interesting in that to compute the $\ell^p$ cohomology of a graph with positive isoperimetric constant, one needs only to run through the list of boundary values for a spanning tree, and look which one are in $\D^p$ of the initial graph.
+In the author's mind, the interest of this results lies in the following idea: to compute the $\ell^p$ cohomology of a graph with positive isoperimetric constant, one needs only to run through the list of boundary values for a spanning tree, and look which one are in $\D^p$ of the initial graph.
 Of course, even if boundary values of the tree are somehow much more reasonable to compute (either by the methods of Bourdon \& Pajot in \cite{BP} or as the harmonic functions associated to the random walk), this is probably not directly usable unless the spanning tree produced by Benjamini \& Schramm in \cite{BS} may be made explicit.

-Some results on $\ell^{p,q}$-cohomology are presented in \S{}\ref{sslpq}.
+Some results on $\ell^{p,q}$-cohomology are presented in \S{}\ref{ss-varia}.